tiepdotme/serenade-wind/_posts/2020-09-10-survey-sea-trial-part-1.md

     - tbt
 share: true
 image:
-    thumbnail: /images/small/rjs-cockpit.jpg
+    thumbnail: /images/small/woman-doing-hand-heart-sign.jpg
-excerpt: We wanted to do a round-up post of what we've done so far this year and then introduce part 1 of the Survey & Sea Trial series.
+excerpt: It's been quite a year of transitions and so we wanted to do a round-up post of what we've done so far this year, introduce part 1 of the Survey & Sea Trial series and of course celebrate Denise's birthday.
 ---
 {% include toc %}